ashishk831/Project3_Diabetes/README.md

 11. GridSearchCV

 Conclusion:
-We will use AUC to determine the model accuracy.
+We will use AUC to determine the model efficiency.